 About to Happen

 There are a number of events that are about to take place.
 The timing for each varies from loan to loan, but know that they’re happening very soon.
 You will need to be ready to:

 As an FYI, we will be updating your credit report and doing another Verification of Employment (VOE) with your employer.

 The Processor will update your Floify Document Portal to request additional documents from you should any conditions require your attention.
 Please provide any outstanding paperwork as soon as possible since we will be unable to move forward without them.

-E-Sign the Closing Disclosure: the initial Closing Disclosure (CD) will be emailed to you in the next few days – you will be required to sign the CD immediately upon receipt.
+The Initial Closing Disclosure (CD) document will be emailed to you after the initial underwriting approval.
+Check out the Closing Disclosure (CD) page for details on the Initial CD and Final CD.
+The timing of when you receive the CD email will depend on whether certain third party items have been received.
+You will be required to sign the CD immediately upon receipt.
 This is extremely important as there is a mandatory waiting period that has to occur before closing and the clock doesn’t start until EVERYONE signs the initial CD.

 Please let us know ASAP if there are any new addendum or amendments to the contract.
 Examples include updates to Seller Concessions, a reduction in sales price, any lease-backs, etc.).
 Also, let us know if there are any repairs or issues with the home that may not be completed before closing.